Data Protected - France

 Conditions for direct marketing by e-mail to individual subscribers

-Direct marketing e-mail requires the “prior consent” of the recipient.
-“Prior consent” is defined as a “free, specific and informed manifestation of consent to his personal data being used for direct marketing purposes”.
+“Prior consent” is defined as a “free, specific and informed manifestation of consent to the individual’s personal data being used for direct marketing purposes”.

 Conditions for direct marketing by e-mail to corporate subscribers

-Direct marketing by e-mail is permitted subject to prior notification that the e-mail address will be used for marketing purposes.
-The marketing e-mail must relate to the profession of the person to whom the marketing e-mail is sent.
+Direct marketing by e-mail is permitted subject to: (i) prior notification that the e-mail address will be used for marketing purposes; (ii) the recipient having the possibility to object easily and free of charge at the time of collection and, at any time, to further solicitations; and (iii) the marketing e-mail relating to the profession of the recipient.

 Exemptions and other issues